ephemeraHQ/subscribe-boilerplate-frame/README.md

-## Example Open Frames Transaction Frame
+## Example Open Frames Subscribe Frame

-This repo provides the code for the [example Open Frames Tx Frame.](https://tx-boilerplate-frame.vercel.app/)
+This repo provides the code for the [example Open Frames Subscribe Frame.](https://subscribe-boilerplate-frame.vercel.app/)

-Use this example Frame to test support for transaction Frames in your app.
+Use this example Frame to test support for subscribe Frames in your app.

-This example Frame uses the Sepolia network to make a 0.0000032ETH (~1 cent) transaction.
+This example Frame sends an immediate "Thank you for subscribing!" message from a randomly generated wallet once subscribed.